T

 park

-Canada's first national park, renowned for its turquoise lakes, majestic mountains, and abundant wildlife.
-It's a UNESCO World Heritage site offering breathtaking natural beauty.
+Canada's first national park, renowned for its breathtaking mountain landscapes, turquoise lakes, glaciers, and abundant wildlife.
+A UNESCO World Heritage site.

-• Purchase your Parks Canada Discovery Pass online in advance.
+• Purchase your Parks Canada Discovery Pass in advance online or at the park gate.

 2. Midday